recursehex/Hybrid/docs/memory/heap_allocation.md

 - Arrays allocated with `new` carry their length in the `{ ptr, len, dims }` struct Hybrid uses for array values.
 Bounds checks continue to apply.
 - `free` lowers to `hybrid_release`, triggering destructors once the refcount reaches zero.
 It is rarely used as ARC releases automatically at scope exit or on reassignment, but it is available for deterministic teardown sites.

+## Toggling ARC
+- The driver flag `--arc-enabled={true,false}` controls whether ARC retain/release calls are emitted (default: `true`).
+- When ARC is disabled the compiler still accepts ARC-capable types, but retain/release/autorelease insertion and ARC diagnostics are skipped.
+Smart pointer helpers stay available and compile to type-correct stubs (`use_count()` returns `0`, `weak.lock()` yields an empty handle).
+- The test runner forwards the flag via `./run_tests.sh -a on|off`, or individual tests can add `// RUN_OPTS: --arc-enabled=false` to opt out of ARC for a single fixture.

 ## Valid targets
 - Classes and structs (ARC-managed reference types).
 - Arrays created via `new` (or any other ARC-managed array reference).